References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-The attached PDF - List One - contains a list of businesses who have applied to renew their licences, but have failed to do so.
+The attached PDF - List One - contains a list of businesses who, as at 31 March 2021 applied to renew their licences, but have failed to do so.
 In some cases the CAA has yet to reach a decision on their application, in others the CAA has decided to grant the application from the date on which the business provides certain items to the CAA.

 Inclusion on this list does not necessarily mean that the CAA has doubts as to the business's financial resources.